evalieungh/FATES_INCLINE/README.md

 # Repository for a manuscript using CLM-FATES to model alpine grasslands under climate warming

-This repository contains notebooks and workflow notes for a manuscript titled "Process-based modelling of experimental warming in alpine vegetation".
+This repository contains data, notebooks, and workflow notes for a manuscript titled "Process-based modelling of experimental warming in alpine vegetation".

 This readme file was generated on [2023-02-27] by Eva Lieungh